sergiosolorzano/financial-asset-gap-risk-nn-prediction/CNN-share-price-prediction/X-Channel-Images-Project/README.md

   <img src="https://img.shields.io/badge/Status-Work%20In%20Progress-red" alt="Work In Progress">

 ## Preface
 This work in progress project focuses on using CNNs to predict the next-day share price of financial assets.
-Bayesian optimization helps narrowing the search space to evaluate hyperparameters.
-Unfortunately, GADF-encoded images as inputs has resulted in low prediction accuracy.
-These results suggest the temporal correlation between each pair of prices in the series in the form of GADF-encoded inputs is not sufficiently robust to capture the temporal structure of prices.
+So far GAF-encoded images as inputs have resulted in average prediction accuracy.
+These results suggest the temporal correlation between each pair of prices in the series in the form of GAF-encoded inputs may not be sufficiently robust to capture the temporal structure of prices.

 <p align="center">
 <img width="150" alt="star" src="https://github.com/sergiosolorzano/ai_gallery/assets/24430655/3c0b02ea-9b11-401a-b6f5-c61b69ad651b">